Brown-University-Library/DHDSsummer2021/02-July-7.md

 ## Homework

 Read one or two of the following and write a one page response.
 Please put the response in the Day 2 Reading folder in the shared google drive.
-There will be a short discussion of the readings on Thursday morning.
+There will be a short discussion of the readings on Friday morning.

 * Rawson and Muñoz, ["Against Cleaning"](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/07154de9-4903-428e-9c61-7a92a6f22e51)
 * Hannah Davis, ["A dataset is a worldview"](https://towardsdatascience.com/a-dataset-is-a-worldview-5328216dd44d)
 * Elena Pierazzo ["How Subjective is Your Model?"](https://search.library.brown.edu/catalog/b8986701) in Flanders and Jannides, (eds) _The Shape of Data in the Digital Humanities_.

+Start to think about your project.
+Create a Google doc in the Workshop Shared folder and write a paragraph (more if you feel like it) about your project.
+Remember that you only have a week to work on it, so don't be too ambitious.
+We will be using the proposal documents for collaborative feedback.
+You should identify the research question, and the dataset that you plan to use, as well as the digital tools and methods that seem to be applicable.
+The project may be a proof of concept or very limited version of something you would expand later.

 ## Further Reading